Luke-Pratley/Optimus-Primal/README.md

 The current version supports finding the minimum of f(x) + h(A x) + p(B x) + g(x), where f, h, and p are lower semi continuous and have proximal operators, and g is differentiable.
 A and B are linear operators.

-This code is made to be compatable with the [proximity operator repository](http://proximity-operator.net/index.html).
+To learn more about proximal operators and algorithms, visit [proximity operator repository](http://proximity-operator.net/index.html).
 We suggest that users read the tutorial [G. Chierchia, E. Chouzenoux, P. L. Combettes, and J.-C. Pesquet.
 "The Proximity Operator Repository.
 User's guide"](http://proximity-operator.net/download/guide.pdf).

 ## Requirements
 - Python >= 3.6